axb052a/p5-flatify/README.md

 - **Playlist Management:** Create, edit, and delete playlists.
 Add or remove music from playlists.

 - **Genre Categorization:** Music is categorized into genres, allowing users to discover music based on their preferences.

+- **Favorites:** Users can see their favorite songs, and these favorites are associated with their user accounts.

 ## Frontend Components